-The Plan's recommendations will be implemented through several public and private initiatives, including zoning and other county codes which will regulate the redevelopment of the Metro site, the county and state's Capital Improvements Projects (CIPs), the Transportation Management Agreement for any new development in the Plan area through the North Bethesda Transportation Management District, and the county's Subdivision Staging Policy.
+The Plan's recommendations will be implemented through several public and private initiatives, including zoning and other county codes, the county and state's Capital Improvements Plan(CIPs), the Transportation Management Agreement for any new development in the Plan area through the North Bethesda Transportation Management District, and the county's Subdivision Staging Policy.
 After the adoption of this Plan, the Zoning recommendations will be applied through a Sectional Map Amendment.